 The fees for dependent children are as follows:

 - Partner Visas: £3,800 for your first child and £2,400 for each child you have after your first

-- Tier 4 Student Visas: Depends on course length and where it is being studied
+- Student Visas (formerly Tier 4 visas): Depends on course length and where it is being studied